sameeraman/HomeAssistant/README.md

 - Turn off Master Pendant Light when there is no motion
 - Turn off Master Pendant Light when Master light is turned on
 - Turn off Master Pendant Light if it was turned on for more than 1 hour
+- Turn On Master Pendant Light when Master light is turned off

 ## Other Automations
 - Send Alerts from Xiaomi Motion and Door sensors when the house is Armed